 - HONEY MUSTARD.
 Just buy your favorite in a bottle or jar.
 Why waste your time.

 - WHIPPED GUACAMOLE.
 This is a guacamole that has no other "chunky" ingredients especially tomatoes which should NEVER be in ANY guacamole EVER anyway, and is whipped until smooth and airy so that it's easily dippable for french fries.
-See the recipe below.
-You can use any guacamole, but if you know guacamole, you know that most fries will not stand up to thick, chunky guacamole with other heavy ingredients.

 - YOGURT RANCH.
 Without ranch, there are no fries.
 This version is made with all yogurt rather than mayonnaise and sour cream for the obvious reason that mayonnaise is absolute trash.
 For a Fry Board, especially one comprised of store-bought fries, keep it simple and use any and all dips from a bottle or jar you buy in the store, EXCEPT RANCH.
 Never use bottled ranch.
 Just never.